-Transitional Kindergarten TK students into the regular Kindergarten classroom.
+The Bullis Charter School's Transitional Kindergarten ("TK") program integrates TK students into the regular Kindergarten classroom.
 Currently, TK students are grouped together in one class, one at each campus.

-Starting the 2023-24 school year, Bullis transitioned from a half-day TK/K program to full day TK and Kindergarten.
-TK classrooms have access to a Teaching Assistant, who supports the lead teacher with supervision and curriculum.
-The Charter School adheres to adult-to-student ratios as set forth in Education Code Section 48000(g).
-TK students participate in all BCS specialist classes including Mandarin, drama, art, music, PE, and Makerspace.
-The TK program offers a balance of play-based centers as well as skill-based academic small group instruction.
-TK curriculum is aligned to the California Preschool Learning Foundations and California Preschool Curriculum Frameworks.
 TK students are assessed at the beginning of the year on a multitude of standards to identify their levels in each subject area.
-TK students, allowing them to work with homogenousin targeted academic groups during centers and small group instruction.
+TK students work with homogenous groups during centers and small group instruction.
 For example, TK students work in leveled reading groups using the Lucy Calkin's Reader's Workshop program and Reading A-Z books, 3-4 times a week, so instruction is differentiated to meet their needs.
 TK students receive frequent check-ins and scaffolding from their homeroom teacher and teacher's assistant.
 They are also provided with modified class work when appropriate.
-For examples, TK students may receive teacher-created word banks for writing assignments, make use of manipulatives in the Every Day Math program, be provided with more "Brain Breaks" using GoNoodle and Responsive Classroom, or assigned fewer number of or specifically developed problems and assigments.
-For example, TK students work on their letter names and sounds in a reading center, on their letter formation in a handwriting center, and on their phonemic awareness skills in a rhyming center.
-In addition, learners participate in whole group math lessons using the Eureka 2.0 curriculum and phonics lessons.
+For examples, TK students may receive teacher-created word banks for writing assignments, make use of manipulatives in the Every Day Math program, be provided with more "Brain Breaks" using GoNoodle and Responsive Classroom, or assigned fewer number of or specifically developed problems and assignments.